Electronic monitoring: Important information for defendants

 Charging your tracker

-NOTE: It is a breach of your EM Bail conditions not to charge your tracker.
+NOTE: It is an offence not to charge your tracker.

 How long does it take to fully charge?

 To fully charge a low tracker battery will take approximately 2 hours.
 The “power” light on the charger turns from red to green when the battery is fully charged.
 The tracker vibrates when being connected to, and disconnected from, the charger.
 The tracker will also vibrate when the trackers battery levels are low indicating that you need to immediately charge your tracker.